 Welcome to the year 3 class page!
 We’ve got off to a fantastic start in year 3, looking at rainforests and their importance to our planet.
 This topic has draws on the curiosity that children possess to find out more about the wide range of species living in our rainforests.
 To complement our topic, in science we are looking at plants and will be exploring different conditions that they grow in.
 We want to bring our classroom to life and make this topic tangible.
 In art, we are going to be using a range of materials to draw, colour and paint.
-Mrs Stapleton takes over on Wednesday and is teaching the Geography unit, the children are identifying locations using map skills.
+Mrs Stapleton takes over on Tuesday afternoon and covers our Roman topic.

 We are really enjoying learning French as a class.
 I hope the children are coming home continuing to use the words and sentences we are learning.